jgagne/ajovt3-zs21-vskk/03-aboutness.md

 ## Homework

-1. Edit your about me text focusing on your expertise, passion, and personality.
+1. Edit your about me text focusing on your expertise, passion, and personality:
   - Do you need it? <s>My name is</s>
   - Who am I hiring?
   - What makes you, *you*, outside of design?
-2. Edit your case study based on in-class feedback.
+2. Edit your case study based on in-class feedback, using the following criteria:

 ### Holistic